Embassy of Switzerland in Morocco

 Gradual opening of the Embassy to the public

-As part of a gradual easing, this Embassy is gradually opening its counters by appointment only and with the compulsory wearing of a mask.
-The number of available appointments had to be reduced in order to avoid excessive attendance and to comply with health regulations.
-This may cause a delay in scheduling your appointment.
-Anyone without an appointment will not be received.
+In connection with the current health crisis, access to the counters is by appointment only and with a mask being worn.
+The number of available appointments has had to be reduced to avoid excessive use and to comply with health regulations.
+This situation may cause a certain waiting time to obtain your appointment.
+Only people with an appointment will be received.
 Thank you for your understanding.

 Depending on the category of your request, you will find below the procedure to follow to obtain an appointment: